 Housing: SBS has reserved housing on the Mt.
-Ida Campus of UMass in Newton, MA where you will live with a cohort of other SBS interns, participate in a weekly seminar, have on-campus dining options, access to public transportation, and parking.
+Ida Campus of UMass in Newton, MA where you may live with a cohort of other SBS interns, participate in a weekly seminar, have on-campus dining options, access to public transportation, and parking.

 Want to learn more?
 Speak with an SBS career advisor in 128 Thompson Hall.
 Schedule an appointment through your Handshake account, or come to an information session or drop-in hours, listed in Handshake under Events.

 SBS Alums - interested in hosting a student?

-The College of Social & Behavioral Sciences is seeking alumni host sites in the fields of media and communications.
+The College of Social & Behavioral Sciences is seeking alumni host sites in all fields.
 Hire a UMass SBS student to help them hone their professional skills, make vital connections in the industry, and gain real-world experience that will help them launch their careers!

-- Students intern for 20-26 hours/week.
+- Students intern for a mutually agreed-upon number of hours/week.
 Paid internships are preferred.